 Streaming — Works With Major Platforms

-Mysterium VPN worked with every streaming platform I tried.
-This is good news because lots of VPNs tend to get blocked by the most popular platforms.
-It means that you won’t get locked out of your accounts when you’ve got the VPN active.
+Mysterium VPN worked with every streaming platform we tried.
+This is good news because it allows you to stream your favorite content securely from anywhere.
 It also means you can use the service to get around connection issues like ISP throttling so you can stream in at least HD quality.

 Worked With: Netflix US, Disney+, Hulu, HBO Max, BBC iPlayer, and DAZN

-My US colleagues were able to make it work with the US Netflix library and start streaming with the first server they tested.
+We were able to safely access the US Netflix library and start streaming with the first server we tested.
 Other major US streaming platforms like Hulu and HBO Max also worked without a problem.
-When I tested its UK server while in London, it had no issues making it work with BBC iPlayer.
+When we tested its UK server, it had no issues streaming BBC iPlayer.

 Doesn’t Work With: Nothing

-There may well be a few platforms out there that Mysterium can’t quite work with, but that wasn’t the case during my tests.
-Overall, I was extremely impressed with its compatibility.
-It’s a shame that the app is buggy and doesn’t always show whether I was connected.
-Despite this, I can recommend Mysterium for HD streaming.
+There may well be a few platforms out there that Mysterium can’t quite work with, but that wasn’t the case during our tests.
+Overall, we were extremely impressed with its compatibility.
+It’s a shame that the app is buggy and doesn’t always show whether it was connected.
+Despite this, we can recommend Mysterium to safely stream the most popular platforms from anywhere.

 Speeds — Unpredictable

-I got highly variable speeds, mostly on the lower end but still good enough for HD streaming.
+We got highly variable speeds, mostly on the lower end, but still good enough for HD streaming from anywhere.
 Decentralized networks depend on “node-runners” (servers, if you like) that provide the IPs you connect to.
 This determines the given speeds and would hopefully improve over time as the number of providers increases.

 The measurements of speed are: